Shout (Tears for Fears song): Shout for England

 In 2010, "Shout" was used as the basis for an unofficial anthem of the England football team in the 2010 FIFA World Cup.
 The new version, performed by Shout for England featuring Dizzee Rascal and James Corden, utilises elements from the Tears for Fears song amid new verses written specifically for the 2010 World Cup.
-The track also samples "Grandma's Hands" by Bill Withers and was produced by Simon Cowell in association with TalkTalk.
+The track also samples "No Diggity" by Blackstreet and was produced by Simon Cowell in association with TalkTalk.
 It was released on 9 June.
 On 13 June, the track entered the UK Singles Chart at No. 1.